droglenc/NCMTH107/resources/Dates-Current.md

 ---

 <div class="alert alert-info">
-For each class period ("Date"), the module to prepare for is shown under "Reading."
+For each class period ("Date"), the module to prepare for is shown under "Preparation."
 Any items that should be turned in on that date are under "Items Due."
 All of these dates will be announced in class.
 </div>

 <div class="alert alert-warning">